LukeStampfli/EmbeddedFPSExample/docs-src/guide/player-movement-interpolation-and-client-side-prediction.md

     private PlayerUpdateData data
 ```

+Id will be the id of the player on the server and IsOwn will be true for our own player but not for enemies.
 The sensitivity, yaw and pitch will be used to rotate the camera based on the mouse movements.
 First let's attach the camera to our player. (we do that by script because we later want to attach the camera to our own player).
 ```csharp